Our climate commitment

 - Our offices set emission reduction targets every year, and implement initiatives to meet these targets.

-Carbon offsetting is a way for organisations to cancel out carbon emissions they are not able to completely eliminate, by investing in projects that reduce or remove emissions.
+Carbon offsetting is an internationally recognised way for organisations to compensate for carbon emissions they are not able to completely eliminate, by investing in projects that reduce or remove emissions.

 Intrepid invests in projects in Australia and around the world that reduce or remove carbon from the atmosphere to offset the emissions that we cannot eliminate.
-The projects we invest in are providing economic/social/environmental benefits to communities, as well as reducing emissions.
+The projects we invest in are providing economic/social/environmental benefits to communities as well as reducing emissions.
+However, Intrepid recognises that carbon reduction is necessary to avoid the worst aspects of climate change.

 The carbon offsetting cost is embedded in the price of the trip – so our passengers have no additional fee to worry about.
 Even with the offset included, these trips are still competitive, ensuring you get the best price for a fantastic grassroots adventure with a reduced environmental impact.